 Your unresolved emotions and limiting beliefs steer the course of your life

-Ultimately, the perceptions you have about life, what you think, feel and believe are responsible for shaping the results in your life.
-Because you are unaware of many of your hidden beliefs, and you have around 75,000 thoughts a day it is impossible to be aware of what is pulling you off course.
-Furthermore, as we fall into habit, auto-pilot anything from 45 to 90% of our day, is it any wonder we are susceptible to our past experiences?
+Ultimately, the perceptions you have about life, what you think, feel and believe, are responsible for shaping the results in your life.
+Because you are unaware of many of your hidden beliefs, and you have around 75,000 thoughts a day, it is impossible to be aware of what is pulling you off course.
+Furthermore, we fall into habit, autopilot, anything from 45 to 90% of our day.
 Moreover, falling back into the past means we are creating our future from the past.
 This is not a very helpful starting block!
 Creating good habits and having a habit plan to achieve what you want is a key part of your success.

 Awareness is the first step to change and to understand your subconscious mind

-When you take time to slow down, become aware of what you are doing, thinking, and saying, you are on the road to change.
-Awareness is a vital skill as it’s the key ingredient before any effective change can occur.
-To start, spend a few minutes every day observing what you say to yourself.
-Observe with no judgment and write down your findings.
+When you take time to pause, observe and become aware of what you are doing, thinking, and saying, you are now open to the possibility of changing.
+Awareness is the first step to change.
+To increase awareness, take a few minutes every day to observe what you say to yourself.
+Observe with no judgement and write down your findings.
 Is your language positive and pleasant or negative and nasty?
 Would you speak to your best friend in this manner?
 Are you focusing and talking about what you do want or what you don’t want?

 If you don’t like what you hear, start to consciously change what you say.
 Let the old thoughts go and start feeding in new words.
 Words that are positive and focus on what you want.
-Your subconscious mind can now get to work on nurturing the new!
-Otherwise, you might spend much of your time arguing with yourself and never doing the things you know you should!Are you focusing and talking about what you want or what you don’t want?
+Your subconscious mind can now get to work on nurturing the new.
+Otherwise, you are likely to spend much of your time arguing with yourself and never doing the things you know you should!Are you focusing and talking about what you want or what you don’t want?
 Click To Tweet

 Beware the power of your words